 Robert L. Gheen's son, Ernest, is now retired.
 But the grandchildren and great-grandchildren of the original Robert Gheen continue to run Gheen Irrigation Works, Inc. The founder's grandson, Robert Dale Gheen, serves as president of the firm, which employs 85 people at its sprawling plant on the original farm along Willagillespie Road.

 The beginnings of this multi-million-dollar establishment were humble, but the innovative Robert Lee Gheen found a more effective way to irrigate than the traditional methods of the era.
 "I always looked up to him," Leon Gaskill said.
 "He'd never cheat anyone.
 If he said something, he meant it."

-Author Stephanie F. Rea, 15, is a sophomore home-schooler from Eugene who was tutored in writing by her grandfather, semi-retired editor and journalism professor Dean F. Rea.
+Authored 1997, by Stephanie F. Rea, 15, a sophomore home-schooler from Eugene who was tutored in writing by her grandfather, semi-retired editor and journalism professor Dean F. Rea.
 She is a great-granddaughter of Frank Gaskill, cited in the article.